peace-and-harmony/Projects/README.md

   <figcaption>Fig. 6 Topic modelling presentation from 2010.</figcaption>
 </figure>

 >Figure 6 presents dynamic topic modelling result from 2010.
 The result was generated via setting number of bins to 444 which present the topics over time in terms of seasonal representation.
 More granular topic evolution trendings can be found in this figure.

-### Exploratory Data Analysis
-Obviously, the covid-19 pandemic hindered the development of plenty areas, e.g. business, internationalism.
-At the beginning of the pandemic, some academic labs are closed and a lot of experiments are delayed.
-It's interesting to analize whether the pandemic indeed slow down the development of academia.

 ## Conclusion
 EDA clearly suggests that instead of hindering the development of academia, the pandemic expands and accelerate areas related with SARS‑CoV‑2.